Pigpocket/MartiniFinder/README.md

 **Note:** Ratings are for the establishment as a whole, not specifically martinis.
 If Yelp's API usage restrictions allow this in the future, we may update the app.

-## Known Bugs
-Yelp's server returns 429 and 502 errors when the map location is updated, a new search is initiated and the user taps on a pin annotation all in rapid succession.
-We have contacted Yelp about this as of February 28th and are awaiting a response.
-If you discover a bug, please open an issue in this repository.

 Enjoy your martinis!